 - With each party paying their own transaction expenses, such as advisor fees, brokers’ commissions, or spreads

-At times, parties use earn-out provisions, a contractual agreement to pay some or all of the purchase price if certain milestones are achieved post-close, to bridge the valuation gap.
+At times, parties use earn-out provisions—a contractual agreement to pay some or all the purchase price if certain milestones are achieved post-close—to bridge the valuation gap.
 As such, parties could potentially need to reconcile five or more accounts and items after the transaction.

 The causes of a dispute can vary between NWC closing adjustments and earn-out provisions.
-Following are examples of how the lack of specificity can lead to confusion.
+These examples show how a lack of specificity can lead to M&A strategy confusion.

-For NWC, lack of description regarding how the accounting estimates, such as bad debt expenses and inventory reserves, are calculated often results in disputes.
+For NWC, omitting a description of calculation methods for accounting estimates such as bad debt expenses and inventory reserves can lead to disputes.

-For example, GAAP requires that accounts receivable (AR) be valued at net realizable value, meaning net of potential bad debts; however, GAAP doesn’t specify how the bad debt reserves should be calculated.
+For example, GAAP requires that accounts receivable be valued at net realizable value, meaning net of potential bad debts.
+However, GAAP doesn’t specify how the bad debt reserves should be calculated.

 Earn-Out Provision Adjustments

-For earn-out provisions, the duration of the earn-out provision and post-close changes in business and operations often result in disputes.
+The duration of the earn-out provision and post-close changes in business and operations can lead to disputes.
 Typically, earn-out provisions are for longer periods—anywhere from one to multiple years—which makes it difficult to account for various business changes when calculating the provisions.